Last Updated on March 15, 2023 by Jessica Lauren Vine

 RV Consignment Insurance May Be Needed

 Check with your current insurance companies and see if they offer consignment insurance or if your current plan is satisfactory.
-It would save you some headache and paperwork if that were the case.
+It would save you some headaches and paperwork if that were the case.

 How to Determine the Fair Market Value of Your RV

-Determining the fair market value of your RV is essential information to be gained to keep from getting ripped off.
+Determining the fair market value of your RV is essential information to be gained to keep from getting ripped off as you’re looking into the topic of “How does RV consignment work?”.
 If you try to charge too much for your RV, you’ll likely never sell it or have to come down from the asking price.
 Charging too little will get your RV sold, but you’ll lose out on the profit margin.
 If you opt to sell through a consignor, you also want to know the fair market value to ensure that they don’t undersell the RV, as discussed in scenario two above.

 The best way to determine your RV’s fair market value is to go directly to the manufacturer and get the information from them.
 Based on the age and condition of your specific model, they will be able to tell you what the current value of your unit is.